hdelzein/lidar3DObjectDetection/README.md

 ## Output for all of these three sections is shown in the image below:

-I got differen results for the z position error mean when I implemented in the function 'detect_objects' for the boudning box z cooridnate differently.
+I got differen results for the z position error mean because I implemented the function 'detect_objects' for the boudning box z cooridnate differently.

 I used the SFA3D function 'convert_det_to_real_values' as a template and